xpush/xpush.github.io/doc/welcome/index.md

 #### > [Quick-start guide](/doc/quick-start) <span class="badge badge-theme">recommended</span>
 For your fastest experience for the XPUSH, you can make the simple application through sample by installing directly.

-Please try to run the sample application by directly install the image file that is configured in the docker container.
+Please try to run the sample application by directly installing the docker image file that is configured in the docker container.

 #### > [Installation](/doc/installation)
 XPUSH use MongoDB, redis, and zookeeper to storage data and manage the real-time session and distributed environment.